 - A list of police stations in that district will populate.

 - You can search for your area to find out if there is a police station in your vicinity or a vicinity closest to you.

-Can I avoid police verification under the Tatkaal scheme?
+- Can I avoid police verification under the Tatkal scheme?